Kernelization Using Structural Parameters on Sparse Graph Classes: Introduction

-We now describe how this paper is organized.
-The notation that we use, the main definitions pertaining to graph classes can all be found in Section~\ref{sec:Preliminaries}.
+Our notation and the main definitions pertaining to graph classes can all be found in Section~\ref{sec:Preliminaries}.
 Section~\ref{sec:Protrusions} deals with the notion of finite integer index and the protrusion machinery.
-In Section~\ref{sec:Kernels}, we prove our meta-theorems for graphs of bounded expansion, locally bounded expansion, and nowhere dense graphs.
-Section~\ref{sec:LongestPath} deals with polynomial kernels for \name{Longest Path} with the treedepth number as parameter.
-We briefly discuss the parameterized ecology program and how treedepth fits into this program in Section~\ref{sec:Ecology}.
+In Section~\ref{sec:Kernels}, we prove our meta- theorems for graph classes of bounded expansion and for nowhere dense ones.
+Section~\ref{sec:fii_pw_tw} is devoted to the proof that the problems \name{Treewidth} and \name{Pathwidth} have \FII in appropriate graph classes.
 We conclude in Section~\ref{sec:Conclusion} with some open problems.
-In the appendix, we define some of the graph-theoretic problems that we mention in this paper.
+In the appendix, we define (some of) the graph-algorithmic problems that we deal with in this paper.